 How were the statistics compiled?

-The statistics were compiled across several different categores:
+The statistics were compiled across several different categories:

 1. Average years local drivers go between accidents

-2. Likelihood of getting into an accidents relative to the national average
+2. Likelihood of getting into an accident relative to the national average

 3. Fatal accidents per 100,000 residents